Council Representatives Overview

 - Communicate to the GSC Vice-President if unable to continue in the role as a representative or if at the end of one’s term.

 Beyond responsibilities listed above, the level of involvement is up to each Representative.
 We encourage the Council Representatives to apply for roles on Institute Committees and participate on GSC task forces and Committees.
+This overview is also available in pdf format.

 Representatives fulfilling their responsibilities are eligible for up to $250 per funding cycle (October – February, February – October) to sponsor events hosted by their constituency.
 Find out more about financial resources available for reps.